microsoft/monaco-editor/README.md

 # More documentation

-> **Read [this guide](https://github.com/Microsoft/monaco-editor/wiki/Accessibility-Guide-for-Integrators) to ensuring the editor is accessible to all!**
+> **Read [this guide](https://github.com/Microsoft/monaco-editor/wiki/Accessibility-Guide-for-Integrators) to ensure the editor is accessible to all your users!**

 Find full HTML samples [here](https://github.com/Microsoft/monaco-editor-samples).